jchi2241/RMA_tool/README.md

 # Things to Do

 ####Priority
+- check if customer email exists, pre-fill fields if it's is already in DB.
 - convert everything from mysqli to PDO
 - ~~add RMA # function~~
 - ~~add reference # function~~